What’s one place where you might spend a bit of time on a cruise ship, yet no one talks about it?

 Every cabin has a bathroom built into the room, just like you would see in a hotel room.
 However, as you would expect, everything that you need comes at a much smaller scale.

-To give you an idea of what you can expect, we’ve included a number of pictures of different cabin bathroom below.
+To give you an idea of what you can expect, we’ve included a number of pictures of different cabin bathrooms below.

 How large is the average bathroom on a cruise ship?

-Including all the space — including space taken up by cabinets, counters, and the shower — a typical bathroom is around 25-30 square feet.
+Including all the space — including the area taken up by cabinets, counters, and the shower — a typical bathroom is around 25-30 square feet.
 Considering everything in the room, however, the usable space is considerably smaller.

 Are there electrical plugs in the bathroom?